 Writing Workshops That Inspire and Teach

-We call ourselves WriteTeachers, and we're launching our day-long program of nine writing workshops on Saturday, September 13th, in Los Angeles.
+We call ourselves WriteTeachers, and we're launching our day-long program of nine writing workshops this fall in Los Angeles.
 With the focus on our specific genres and expertise, we have designed these workshops to help you discover insights into your writing, renew your joy of it, and direct you onto pathways leading to compelling fiction and nonfiction.
-Here's our first workshop: